What's the best way to get started with Ministry Matters™?

 Unless otherwise indicated, most sermons, worship texts, and articles may be reproduced or projected for use within your congregation provided they are not used commercially or resold.
 A basic attribution reference to Ministry Matters somewhere in your church bulletin or visual presentation is all we require.
 If you are a student use the required citations by your institution.

 What are bins?
 How do I get access to them?

-Bins are like your own personal file folders to store the great stuff you find while exploring Ministry Matters.
+Bins are your own personal filing system to store great content you find while exploring Ministry Matters.
 To create a bin, you simply need to register on the site.
 (It’s free!)
 Then when you see something you want to save for later, just click “Add to Bin,” and you can find it again any time by going to “My Bins" after you login.
 You have the option of making a bin public or private when you create them.
 Private bins aren’t listed in our public bin directory, but they can be shared with anyone you choose by sending them a private URL.
 One tip: name the bin unique enough that as you scroll down your list you won't have to click on each one to remember what is in it (the web editors have found this out the hard way).